Top AI Development Companies: Complete Evaluation Guide for 2026

 Geographic and timezone alignment: For projects requiring frequent communication, significant timezone differences can create friction.

-Step 7: Understand Support and Maintenance
+7. Understand Support and Maintenance

 AI systems require ongoing attention after deployment: